What Is Manufacturing Overhead?

-Below is the manufacturing overhead statement of Alfa Inc for the year 2018 where the company has estimated overhead of 9000, 10000 and 11000 units.
-In the below statement the company has some variable overhead and some fixed overhead.
-Variable overhead will depend on no. of units whereas fixed overhead will fix irrespective of the no. of units manufactured.
+Below is the manufacturing overhead statement of Alfa Inc. for 2018, where the company has an estimated overhead of 9000, 10000, and 11000 units.
+The company has some variables and some fixed overhead in the information below.
+The variable overhead depends on the number of units, whereas fixed overhead remains fixed irrespective of the number of units manufactured.

 Below are the variable overhead expenses of the company

-- Indirect Material cost is $1 per unit.
+- Indirect Material cost = $1 per unit.

 Below are the fixed overhead expenses of the company